 If your family loves baseball and you visit during the summer, try to catch the local wooden-bat collegiate team in action.
 The Newport Gulls play in downtown Newport, with tickets priced for a cheap family outing.

 Climb aboard for a one-hour boat ride with Save the Bay Seal Watch Cruises, which cruises around historic Newport Harbor, offering great views of the seals resting on Citing Rock and the Newport Bridge.

 At the start of the Cliff Walk is Newport's largest public beach, 3/4-mile Easton’s Beach, known locally as First Beach.
 Take the time to stroll the boardwalk, which features a snack bar serving what many say are the best lobster rolls in town.
-For $2, you can ride the vintage carousel, which has been a fixture there since 1958.
+You can ride the vintage carousel, which has been a fixture there since 1958.
 (175 Memorial Blvd.; 401/845-5810)

 The Save the Bay Exploration Center and Aquarium is home to over 40 species of sea life native to the Narragansett Bay area.
 Three touch tanks let kids get up close and personal with little skates, urchins, spider crabs, sea stars, dogfish sharks and more.

 Tennis-loving families will love this museum that occupies the historic Victorian-era Newport Casino overlooking 13 manicured grass tennis courts.
-The Hall of Fame collection traces the game's history from the Middle Ages to modern times, and features a a vast amount of interesting tennis memorabilia.
+The Hall of Fame collection traces the game's history from the Middle Ages to modern times and features a vast amount of interesting tennis memorabilia.